Following these steps will enable you to setup an external OIDC identity provider with Strivacity (and your application).

 6) Once completed, click the Save button.
 You will now be able to view the Claim Mappings tab, and edit and add any additional claims for this SAML2 integration.

 7) Once you've made any changes to Claim Mappings, you're ready to copy the EntityID from your third-party application, and paste the respective values into the ClientID and Client Secret fields.
 Click Save.

-Fusion will use the User (Read) attributes of the customers profile.
-If you choose to synchronize and store any account profile data at each login, then Fusion will retrieve and store this information which will be visible to the customer in the My Account page, and to any admin's when managing the customer identity.
+Strivacity will use the User (Read) attributes of the customers profile.
+If you choose to synchronize and store any account profile data at each login, then Strivacity will retrieve and store this information which will be visible to the customer in the My Account page, and to any admin's when managing the customer identity.